EduardoNeto14/totobola-discordiano/README.md

 - update a local database containing the total scores of different competitions;
 - update a local database containing every round of predictions made.
 - update Google Sheets with the new total scores.
+- if the prediction was made via Google Forms, it can also send the player an email with the score the he got and his position on the table.

 ## Installation
 pip install -r requirements.txt